AEW Dynamite preview: The card for Wednesday's Fight For The Fallen themed show - Pro Wrestling Dot Net

 -Ricky Starks vs. Danhausen for the FTW Title

+-Tony Nese and Mark Sterling vs. Swerve Strickland in a handicap match

-Powell’s POV: The show carries the Fight For The Fallen theme and additional matches will be announced on Saturday.
+Powell’s POV: The show carries the Fight For The Fallen theme.
 Dynamite will be live on Wednesday from Worcester, Massachusetts at DCU Center (Rampage will be taped the same night).
 Join Jake Barnett for our weekly live review as Dynamite airs Wednesday on TBS at 7CT/8ET.
 My AEW Dynamite same night audio reviews are available each week for Dot Net Members (including our Patreon subscribers).

 Be the first to comment